Why Sleep Matters for Recovery

 Testosterone is critical for muscle building, and sleep significantly affects its levels.
 A study published in JAMA found that one week of sleeping only 5 hours per night reduced testosterone levels by 10–15% in healthy young men.

-Hormonal Timeline
+Hormonal Timing

 Cortisol